Caring for Jumping Spiders

 Care of Egg Sacs

-If you are lucky enough to have a female spider lay an egg sac, you need to make sure it does not get too dry.
+You will need to make sure the outer part of the sac does not get too dry.
 I usually try to mist it once a week with a spray bottle (just a tiny little spray).
-However, you need to keep an eye out that the babies have not started emerging---you could drown them if you mist the sac during this period.
+Try to avoid spraying in the direction of the entrance(s) to the sac.
+You also need to keep an eye out that the babies have not started emerging---you could drown them if you mist the sac during this period.
+It usually takes 2-4 weeks for the babies to become visible in the sac.
+They will actually shed their skin once while living in the sac before they start emerging.
 If you want to get an idea of what to expect, click here to see babies emerging from the sac.
 Allow the spiders to exit the sac on their own---it may take as long as one month for all of the spiders to leave the sac.
 As they leave, they are easy to blow into a cup (just like you're going to blow out a candle, you can blow in the direction you want them to go).
 If you try to touch them and move them into a cup with your finger or piece of paper, you will almost certainly crush them---they're just too delicate to be handled.
 The air-blowing method never hurts them.

 Care of Baby Spiders

 It would be very difficult to care for a large number of babies, especially since they will become cannibalistic if not separated from one another.
 I suggest letting them go during mild weather (early morning or early evening).
 While many times, one sees adult spiders hanging out on the warm bricks and window ledges of houses, young spiders cannot handle the heat and will dry up within minutes (unfortunately, I found this out from experience, so please learn from my mistake!).
 Do not let them go in a sunny location.
 Try to find a place that will also offer shelter if it should rain.
-If you have a porch, I think that is a pretty good place to release them.
+If you have a porch that is not in direct sunlight, I think that is a pretty good place to release them.
 I usually catch 10 in a cup, then set the cup outside and let them leave on their own.
 Sometimes they may stay in the cup for a few days in small groups.

-The only way to raise young spiders is to find very tiny insects.
-This would be difficult if it weren't for pet stores that sell flightless fruit flies.
-You can also order them online if you cannot find a pet store that stocks them.
-The cultures will last for several weeks to a month and there are more than enough flies (I had to dump a lot outside because there were way more than I needed).
 To make sure that I kept babies that ate, I put flies in with 4-5 spiders at a time and then separated out the spiders that ate.
 I tried to give all the spiders a good first meal before their release, but some just didn't seem ready to eat.
 It is also a good idea to use the air-blowing method to handle fruit flies as they are also very easy to crush.
 The babies usually won't touch them unless they are moving around, so you don't want to try to feed them dead flies.
 Click here to see some babies eating their first flies.

 Go to Insects, Spiders and Other Tiny Creatures Main Page

-[ Cicadas ] [ Leaf-hoppers ] [ Praying Mantises ] [ Ants ] [ Grasshoppers, Katydids and Crickets ] [ Beetles and Other Insects ]
+[ Cicadas ] [ Periodical Cicadas] [ Leaf-hoppers ] [ Ant Lions ] [ Ants ] [ Grasshoppers and Crickets ]

-[ Bumblebees and Carpenter Bees ] [ Honeybees ] [ Wasps ] [ Flies and Other Flying Insects ] [ Centipedes and Millipedes ]
+[ Katydids ] [ Weevils ] [ Bumblebees and Carpenter Bees ] [ Honeybees ] [ Wasps ] [ Flies and Other Flying Insects ]

-[ Moths ] [ Butterflies ] [ Skippers ] [ Pandora Sphinx Moth ] [ Polyphemus Moth ] [ Anise Swallowtail ]
+[ Moths ] [ Pandora Sphinx Moth ] [ 5-Spotted Hawk Moth ] [ Polyphemus Moth ]

-[ Jumping Spiders 1 ] [ Jumping Spiders 2 ] [ Baby Jumpers ] [ Orb-Weavers ] [ Crab Spiders ] [ Miscellaneous Spiders ]
+[ Jumping Spiders Volume 1 ] [ Phidippus Jumping Spiders Volume 2 ] [ Phidippus Jumping Spiders Volume 3 ] [ Baby Phidippus Jumpers ]

-[ Biglegs the Jumping Spider ] [ Tufts & Mr. Greenfangs ] [ Radinka the Platycryptus undatus ]
+[ Biglegs the Jumping Spider ] [ Tufts & Mr. Greenfangs ] [ Phidippus clarus Jumping Spiders]

 [ Home ] [ Artwork ] [ Photography ] [ Art Cars ] [ Virtual Museum ] [ Pets ] [ Favorite Links ] [ What's New / My Blog ] [ Guestbook ] [ For Sale ]

-Copyright © 2007-2009 kozmicdreams.com.
+Copyright © 2004-2024 kozmicdreams.com.
 All rights reserved.

 All materials contained on this site, including text, graphics and icons, are the property of